-Please note: The Ann and Monroe Carell Jr. Family Sculpture Trail is currently closed for renovations and enhancements.
+Please note: The Ann & Monroe Carell Jr. Family Sculpture Trail is currently closed for renovations and enhancements.
 This feature is scheduled to reopen in Spring 2020.
 For more information on the updates, please see details below.
 We apologize for any inconvenience.

-The Ann and Monroe Carell Jr. Family Sculpture Traill was established in 1999 through the generosity of Ann and Monroe Carell Jr. and features contemporary sculptures on a woodland trail, a concept not commonly found in American museums.
+The Ann & Monroe Carell Jr. Family Sculpture Traill was established in 1999 through the generosity of Ann and Monroe Carell Jr. and features contemporary sculptures on a woodland trail, a concept not commonly found in American museums.
 The Trail is a loop of approximately one mile, and includes eleven sculptures by internationally recognized contemporary artists such as James Turrell, Sophie Ryder and Jenny Holzer.
 Many of the sculptures were commissioned for their specific location, emphasizing the beauty of the Cheekwood landscape.

 • ADA accessibility and installation of lighting throughout a section of the Sculpture Trail, allowing for evening accessibility and offering a new user experience